Not Currently on View

 The hilly topography and rocky waterfalls seen here are characteristic of the Scandinavian, rather than Dutch, landscape.
 Ruisdael adapted these motifs from the work of a colleague who journeyed to Norway and Sweden in the 1640s, and combined them with the forested landscape he observed on his own travels to the Dutch-German border in the 1650s.

 Lord Gwydyr, London, England 10 March 1829; Harman, London England; Christie's London England; R.R.
-Reinagle, London England 1831; John Dean Thompson; Baron von Mecklenburg, Paris France 11 December 1854; Pereire, Paris France 6 March 1872; Leon Gaucherel Gallery, Paris, France; Price Demidoff, San Donato, Italy 15 March 1880; Christie's, London England; American Art Galleries, New York, New York; M.C.D.
+Reinagle, London England 1831; John Dean Thompson; Baron von Mecklenburg, Paris France 11 December 1854; Pereire, Paris France 6 March 1872; Leon Gaucherel Gallery, Paris, France; Prince Demidoff, San Donato, Italy 15 March 1880; Christie's, London England; American Art Galleries, New York, New York; M.C.D.
 Borden, New York, New York 1913; Dr. A. Canfield, New York, New York; Arnold Seligmann, Rey & Co., New York, New York; James W. Fesler, Indianapolis, Indiana; given to the John Herron Art Institute now the Indianapolis Museum of Art at Newfields in 1944.